rafaelsf80/G-Suite-Retail-Demo/README.md

 ## Vision API (beta)

-Last release adds a vision API to detect photos.
+Last release includes a vision API to detect retail content on photos.
 To be integrated in the workflow shortly.

 ## Dependencies